Sir Robert Shaw, 1st Baronet

+Early life

+Robert Shaw Jr was born in 1774, the eldest son of Robert Shaw Sr. His father had moved to Dublin in the mid-18th century, prospered as a merchant and became Accountant-General of the Post Office.

+Shaw was also the great-great-grandson of William Shaw, who, in 1689, had gone to Ireland and fought for King William at the Battle of the Boyne and been rewarded with the grant of land there.

+Career

-In 1796 he became a Dublin Sheriff's peer, a position he held until 1808, and was appointed High Sheriff of County Dublin for 1806–07.
+In 1796, Shaw became a Dublin Sheriff's peer, a position he held until 1808, and was appointed High Sheriff of County Dublin for 1806–07.
 He was an alderman of Dublin from 1808 to 1841 and was elected Lord Mayor of Dublin for 1815–16.
 Between 1799 and 1800, Shaw served in the Irish House of Commons for Bannow.

-After the Acts of Union Shaw replaced the former Tory MP John Claudius Beresford as an MP for Dublin City in the Parliament of the United Kingdom in a by-election on 31 March 1804.
+After the Acts of Union, Shaw replaced the former Tory MP John Claudius Beresford as an MP for Dublin City in the Parliament of the United Kingdom in a by-election on 31 March 1804.
 Shaw retained the seat until he retired, at the dissolution of Parliament in 1826.

+Shaw was also Colonel of the Royal Dublin Militia and the Chairman of the board of the South Dublin Union, seats that fell vacant on his death.

+Family seat and baronetcy

+In 1785, Shaw's father had acquired Terenure House, an estate of 35 acre.
+When Shaw married his wife Maria in January 1796, her dowry included the 110 acre estate, Bushy Park (possibly named after Bushy Park in Teddington) which adjoined Terenure House.
+Six months later, Shaw succeeded his father to the Terenure estate, which he sold in 1806, establishing Bushy Park House as the family seat (which was then occupied by members of the Shaw family until 1951).

-He was created a baronet (i.e. becoming Sir Robert) on 17 August 1821, being formally invested by George IV when he visited Ireland in 1822.
+Shaw was created a baronet (i.e. becoming Sir Robert) on 17 August 1821.
+He was formally invested by George IV when he visited Ireland in 1822.